ßÙßÇÂþ»

 Advertising and objections

-During October, we advertised our intention to make changes to parking within the Guildford controlled parking zone (CPZ) in the centre of the town and in the parished areas of the borough.
-We are currently analysing the feedback that we received and will reveal the outcomes in due course.
-In the meantime, we have temporarily removed the details from this page in order to try and avoid any confusion as we are now advertising our proposed changes to parking in parts of Guildford town that are outside the town centre controlled parking zone, some of which are connected to the Weyside Urban Village development.
+During October, we formally advertised our intention to make changes to parking within the Guildford controlled parking zone (CPZ) in the centre of the town and in the parished areas of the borough.
+Between November and January we advertised our intention to make changes to parking in the rest of Guildford outside the town centre CPZ.

-We will formally advertise our intention to introduce the proposed changes in the town by way of a notice published in the ßÙßÇÂþ» Advertiser on Friday 28 November.
-From 14 November we will put up notices on street light columns, and maybe some other street furniture, where we are proposing to make changes to the on-street parking.
-The notices will give details about where to see more information about the proposals, how to submit comments about them and when the end date is.
-We will also send letters with the same details to some of the properties next to or near where changes are proposed.
+We advertised the proposed parking changes by way of notices published in the ßÙßÇÂþ» Advertiser.
+We also put up notices on street light columns, and some other street furniture, where we proposed to make changes to the on-street parking.
+The notices gave details about where to see more information about the proposals, how to submit comments about them and when the closing date was.
+We also sent letters with the same details to some of the properties next to or near to where changes were proposed.

-At the bottom of this page, there is a document, called the Statement of Reasons for Guildford town proposals (PDF), which contains a description of the proposed changes and why we want to introduce them and these are listed in electoral county division and then by area.
+At the bottom of this page, there are three documents, called the Statement of reasons for Guildford controlled parking zone proposals (PDF), the Statement of Reasons for Guildford town proposals (PDF), and the Statement of reasons for parished area proposals (PDF) which contain a description of the proposed changes in each different area and why we wanted to introduce them.
+They are listed in electoral county division and then by area.
 There are also sets of drawings showing the proposals, which are sorted into the relevant electoral county divisions.
 Within the document and in a separate drawing pack, there are also details of proposed new parking places for e-bikes and an electric vehicle charging point.

 Approval